MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Mailbox_Permission_Alert.md

 3. On the **Policies & rules** window, select **Alert policy**.
 If a dialog box appears indicating the alert policy portal has been updated, select the **Dismiss** button.

-4. In the **Alert Policy** window, note the message at the top of the page indicating the fact that mail flow alerts have moved to the Exchange admin center.
+4. In the **Alert policy** window, note the message at the top of the page indicating the fact that mail flow alerts have moved to the Exchange admin center.
 Mail flow alerts can no longer be maintained in the Microsoft Defender security portal.
 Since you will be creating a mailbox permission alert and not a mail flow alert, you can continue on with this task in the Microsoft Defender portal. <br/>

 	In the **Alert Policy** window, review the list of preconfigured alert policies that are available in Microsoft 365.
 Select **+New Alert Policy** on the menu bar.
 This initiates the **New Alert Policy** wizard.